Prerequisites¶

 - Find the resource you created and click Add connection.

-- From the Agents playground page, locate the Knowledge section and copy the name of the connection you just created and paste it as the groundingWithBingConnectionId value within the
+- On the Connections page, copy the name of the connection you just created and paste it as the groundingWithBingConnectionId value within the

 AIFoundryProject